ahdis/chmed/input/pagecontent/profiles.md

 Profile for the Condition resource to represent the risks

 * [CHMED Patient (Card)](StructureDefinition-chmed-card-patient.html)
-Profile for the Patient resource of the Medication Card document
+Profile for the Patient resource (derived from CH Core Patient EPR), referenced in the CHMED Medication Card Composition

 ### Specific Profiles for Medication Prescription document
 * [CHMED Medication Prescription Document](StructureDefinition-chmed-pre-bundle.html)